-Currently a mobile bookstore, Duende District’s audience focuses on the large Hispanic, black, immigrant and other communities of color throughout D.C.-Maryland-Virginia (DMV).
+Currently a collaborative pop-up bookstore, Duende District’s audience focuses on the large Hispanic, black, immigrant and other communities of color throughout D.C.-Maryland-Virginia (DMV).
 Each location where Duende District establishes a pop-up and/or event series focuses on engaging communities of color, while also inviting all people to participate in the resulting conversation/experience.

 Owner: Angela Maria Spring, a first-gen Latinx of Central American and Puerto Rican descent, has more than 17 years of bookstore experience.
 With specializations in management, training, buying and merchandise displaying, she has been a manager and/or buyer at several stores, including Politics & Prose in Washington, D.C., McNally Jackson in NYC, and Page One Books in Albuquerque, N.M.